Fund for Capital Improvements

-- Only applications that best fit the Osteopathic Heritage Foundation and The Columbus Foundation’s grantmaking interests and are strongly competitive will be asked to submit a Full Proposal.
+- Only applications that best fit The Columbus Foundation’s grantmaking interests and are strongly competitive will be asked to submit a Full Proposal.
 Capital grants are highly competitive, with select Letters of Intent moving to the Full Application stage.

 - Applicants will be notified of the Full Application deadline by email.

 - The organization must have a primary impact in Franklin County.

-- All applicants will be expected to provide annual audits for the past three years as attachments to the online application; please refer to the Foundation’s Audit Requirement and Exemption Request Form.
+- All applicants will be expected to provide an annual audit.
+Please refer to the Foundation’s Audit Requirement and Exemption Request Form.